-- 6. To swap between set points, press HEADER RESUME (A). - To pick up header at headlands, press HEADER RESUME (A) twice.
+7. To pick up header at headlands, press HEADER RESUME (A) twice.
 To lower, press HEADER RESUME (A).

-You can fine adjust these set points by using the FINE ADJUST switch (A).
+You can fine adjust these set points by using FINE ADJUST switch.

-Pressing the HEADER RAISE/LOWER switch will disengage AUTO HEIGHT mode.
-Press HEADER RESUME to reengage.
+Pressing HEADER RAISE/LOWER switch will disengage AUTO HEIGHT mode.
+Press HEADER RESUME to re-engage.